takecian/SwiftShareBubbles/README.md

 ![ShareBubbles1](./Resource/ShareBubbles1.gif)

 I tried AAShareBubbles with Swift, it mostly worked.
-But I code cannot use AAShareBubbles(Objective-c code) in protocol extension.
+But I cannot use AAShareBubbles(Objective-c code) in protocol extension.
 So I created SwiftShareBubbles in pure Swift.

 ## Requirements